zholderman6722/cis237assignment5/README.md

 Solution Requirements:

-* 4 classes (Main, Beverage (EF Version), Beverages (EF Version), and UserInterface.
+* 4 classes (Main, Beverage (EF Version), Beverages (EF Version), WineItemCollection (Though you may rename), and UserInterface.
 The names can differ, and might due to database names and EF setup.
-In addition, you will have WineItemCollection if you decided to keep it and re-purpose it.)
 * EntityFramework Model and Collection
 * Repurposed WineItemCollection
 * Read functionality